CMS Certification Process: A Guide for Healthcare Facilities

 State Survey Agencies (state and local agencies that work with CMS) may perform inspections, or surveys, on behalf of CMS.
 They carry out initial surveys and periodic resurveys for all providers and certain suppliers.
 The federal government also authorizes national accrediting organizations such as The Joint Commission (TJC) to perform surveys.

 A process known as “deeming” determines whether an institution meets or exceeds Medicare standards.
-Upon completion of a survey, an organization receives a certification of compliance called Conditions of Participation (CoPs) or Conditions of Coverage (CfCs).
+Upon completion of a survey, an organization receives a certification of compliance called Conditions of Participation (CoPs) or Conditions for Coverage (CfCs).

 How to Get Certified